Gewerd-Strauss/GeneralHealthBots.ahk/README.md

    | Starting Position|0/Sitting|see "Settings"
    | Display Icon on notify-message|1|see "Settings"

 As both the "normal" as well as the "advanced" settings are switched alongside one another when one presses _Swp_, I have decided against providing two different sets of advanced settings.
 In addition, they affect minor things, compared to the normal settings.
+However, feel free to edit them to your heart's content.
 The "Original" Settings are never edited, ever.

 ## Set Timer